sonofthort/Curlicue/README.md

 Although this seemingly complicates the sums without changing their behavior, noting this relationship lends itself to the analysis, and also has implications for computation (as modular arithmetic may be employed to circumvent potential limits of a computer's floating point number representation).

 [This article on modular arithmetic](https://github.com/sonofthort/Modular-Arithmetic) contains formulas which can be useful during analysis and which are referenced in this article.

+[The Wikipedia article on modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic) will also be of use here.

 # Analysis of specific $`θ(n)`$ functions
 In the following subsections, specific forms of $`θ(n)`$ are analyzed.
 Each exhibit their own behavior and intricacies, but also share some characteristics and analysis methodologies.